Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

  <!--- If you run the workflow now, it will fail because params.split_n is
  not defined.
 Could be a troubleshooting exercise --->

+!!! tip "Scatter-gather patterns"

+    How you implement the scatter-gather pattern in Nextflow will be highly dependent on your workflow structure, and input and output files.
+[Nextflow patterns](https://nextflow-io.github.io/patterns/) provides examples of commonly used patterns that support a range of different needs, such as splitting text and CSV files, and collecting outputs multiple outputs into a single file or groups.

-Lastly, a new parameter, `params.split_n` was defined.
+Lastly, a new parameter, `params.split_n` was defined in workflow logic.
 This needs to be added.

 !!! example "Exercise"